rl-language/rlc/docs/sphinx_doc/language_tour.md

 In Rulebook, **suspension points** inside action functions are called **action statements**.
 These can take arguments and may include a **boolean condition** that defines when the action is valid.
 By using the `can` operator, the framework can check whether a given user input is valid **before** applying it—without complicating the action function with manual validation logic.

-Beside `can` operator invocations, the spirit of Rulebook is to be used by other languages, so depending on your use case you configure how rulebook behaves when a precondition is not met but a function is called anyway.
+Besides `can` operator invocations, the spirit of Rulebook is to be used by other languages, so depending on your use case you configure how Rulebook behaves when a precondition is not met but a function is called anyway.
 * By default rulebook emits checks that invoke `rlc_abort`, a function that can be customized.
 The customization allows us for example to print a python stack trace when rulebook is used with full python interoperability.
 In our [4Hammer example](https://github.com/rl-language/4Hammer/blob/master/src/gdexample.cpp#L30) we customize for linux only the stack printing mechanism so we can see what is going on inside godot.
 * If you need maximum speed, or you know that the caller will never invoke wrong actions by construction (for example,the c# wrapper checks for preconditions too and emits a exception if they are not met), you can disable checks from within rulebook code.